mykin-ai/expo-audio-stream/README.md

-# Expo Audio Stream 🎶
+# Expo Play Audio Stream 🎶

-The Expo Audio Stream module is a powerful tool for streaming audio data in your Expo-based React Native applications.
+The Expo Play Audio Stream module is a powerful tool for streaming audio data in your Expo-based React Native applications.
 It provides a seamless way to play audio chunks in real-time, allowing you to build audio-centric features like voice assistants, audio players, and more.

 ## Motivation 🎯